For Align-Pilates news and offers:

 4. Adjustability and Customization

-Not all clients are built the same, and your reformer should adapt to a wide range of bodies and needs.
+Not all clients are built the same, and your best Pilates reformer for studio should adapt to a wide range of bodies and needs.

 Adjustable Features to Look For: